GHGibonus/Atom-boilua/README.md

 Aquire all the forementioned software before going to the next section.

 ### **Download**
-(currently, this package is under developpement, this will become trivial when the package is released)

-**Pre release:**
-Open your Atom package folder in a terminal and type `git clone https://github.com/GHGibonus/Atom-boilua.git` Congratulation, it is now setup correctly!

-**post release:**
 `apm install atom-boilua` et voila!

 You can also search for `atom-boilua` in the install tab and install it through the UI.